Barton Seaver: Sustainability

 Seaver shifted his focus away from the restaurant business and toward promoting sustainability, wellness, and community as they relate to food.
 He sat on the board of the hunger-fighting organization D.C.
 Central Kitchen until 2013 and was a fellow with the Blue Ocean Institute.
 He also has collaborations with the School Nutrition Association and Future of Fish.
 Seaver received a Seafood Champion Award from Seafood Choices Alliance in 2008.
 He is a member of the board of L.A.
 Kitchen.

 University of New England

 In 2016, Seaver was a Senior Advisor, Sustainable Seafood Innovations at the University of New England.

 The Center for Health and the Global Environment

-Seaver is currently the Director of the Sustainable Seafood and Health Initiative at the Center for Health and the Global Environment at the Harvard School of Public Health in Boston, Massachusetts.
+In 2015, Seaver served as the Director of the Sustainable Seafood and Health Initiative at the Center for Health and the Global Environment at the Harvard School of Public Health in Boston, Massachusetts.

 New England Aquarium

 In 2012, Seaver became the first Sustainability Fellow in Residence.